 It is now increasingly clear that airborne transmission plays a significant role in the spread of COVID-19.
-We have carried out a ventilation risk assessment of the Library using a new tool provided by the University.
-We are committed to keeping the space open for study but the results of this assessment will require changes to how we use the Library.
 In order to reduce the risk to the Wolfson community we need to limit the number of people in a room at any one time and we will be increasing ventilation in the rooms at all times.
 Many other college libraries have closed completely or are operating limited access arrangements.
 We hope that these measures mean that Wolfson Library can stay open 24/7.

 You must wear a face covering at all times in the Library, unless medically exempt.
-You may not, therefore, eat or drink in the Library.
-Students seen without a face covering will have their access to the Library withdrawn for a week in the first instance.
+You are permitted to drink by briefly removing your face covering but we kindly ask that you still refrain from eating in the Library.
+Students seen without a face covering, unless medically exempt or drinking, will have their access to the Library withdrawn for a week in the first instance.
 This will be increased to two weeks if you are found without a face covering on a second occasion.
 Finally if you do not comply for a third time, you will not be able to access the Library for the rest of the term.
 At all times you will still be able to borrow up to 5 books at a time by using Request and Collect (see below).
 If you need access to printing, you can use the Lee Room.

 Hand sanitiser is available on entry to the building and in all rooms.
 Disinfecting wipes are also available for you to clean desks and equipment.
 Door handles and shared surfaces are also cleaned in the morning and an another occasion during the day.
 Access to the toilets has been limited to one person at a time.